Procedures

 The Netherlands and Flanders each have their own quality assurance system.
 A quality assurance system includes the various procedures and conditions for obtaining accreditation.
 Here you will find the most common procedures, after which you can make a choice between the Netherlands and Flanders.

-Each programme must periodically attain a programme accreditation.
-How this review is organised is based on the type of institution.
+Existing programmes must attain a programme accreditation.
+Here, the quality of the programme is determined.
+How this is organised, is based on the type of institution.

 quality assurance systems

-The Netherlands and Flanders each have their own quality assurance system, an integrated system for external quality assurance.
+The Netherlands, Flanders and Luxembourg each have their own quality assurance system, an integrated system for external quality assurance.
 A quality assurance system includes the various procedures and conditions for obtaining accreditation.
 All NVAO procedures are based on assessment frameworks.

 Decisions and reports